Filipino VA’s or Freelancers are happy to hear that the dollar value went up, but recently PayPal fees increased.

 - A fixed processing fee of $4.99

-For choosing an alternative, it’s both important that both parties will communicate which works for both of you.
+For choosing a PayPal alternative, it’s both important that both parties will communicate which works for both of you.

-If you know other alternatives or if you have more information, let me know in the comment section for me to update it
+If you want to know other PayPal alternatives or if you have more information, let me know in the comment section for me to update it

 Owner at Be Visible Media

 Dale Basilla is a content writer for various niches, SEO (Off-page & On-Page), and lives in a location where there are lots of beaches in the Philippines.
 He loves to watch anime, TV series (mystery and solving crimes), and movies.
 In his spare time, he plays chess, plays the guitar, and spend time with his ever busy girlfriend.